MSI Creator Monitor review: Solid color performance right out of the box

 MSI Creator Monitor ports

-It’s a fairly large monitor.
+It’s a fairly monitor.
 The bezels are thin, but not invisible, and the whole thing weighs roughly 21-pounds.
 It’s easy to attach to the included stand, which allows it to swivel and pivot.
-The base also allows for up to four inches of height adjustment.
+The base also allows for up to four inches of vertical height adjustment.
 You don’t have to pile a bunch of books underneath the base in order to get it to the correct height.

-The base provides a sturdy foundation that doesn’t much, even when you touch it.
+The base provides a sturdy foundation that doesn’t move much, even when you touch it.
 With a built-in SD card reader, I found myself actually touching the monitor more than I do my typical display.
 That makes a sturdy base is even more crucial.

 If you want to look even more like a creative pro, you can attach the magnetic shade that comes in the box.
 Color-accurate displays often employ a shade or hood for the same reason camera lenses use hoods.
 They’re trying to keep light from hitting the surface and creating glare.
 MSI’s hood attaches easily, but it’s relatively shallow.
 It’s less useful in a home office where you can control the amount and direction of light.
 If you’re in an office situation, or you’re stuck with light coming from directly overhead, it may help reduce glare.